Graduate Center, City University of New York

 all in conformity with "fair use" and the established practice of authors' providing single preprints

 and offprints for noncommercial use.
 Any other use is unauthorized and may violate copyright.

 Published—mainly about Consciousness,

-- "Content and Inference", PowerPoint presentation at First CUNY-Milan Interdisciplinary Workshop in Philosophy (on belief), February 2018; abstract.
+- "Content and Inference", very much revised and expanded from a PowerPoint presentation at First CUNY-Milan Interdisciplinary Workshop in Philosophy (on belief), February 2018; abstract.

 - "Qualities and Consciousness", PowerPoint presentation for Symposium on Sensation, Southern Society for Philosophy and Psychology, March 2018.

 - "Consciousness and Metacognition", PowerPoint for Symposium, "Linking Metacognition, Predictive Coding, and Consciousness," Association for the Scientific Study of Consciousness, Buenos Aires, June 2016 (including several slides omitted there because of time).

 - "Sensory Modalities and Quality Spaces", PowerPoint for Universidad Nacional Autónoma de México (UNAM), Mexico City, October 2016, slightly revised for the Rutgers-Barnard-Columbia Mind Workshop, July 2016.